Download this Ebook to generate leads through a partnership marketing strategy.

 We’ll cover each of these in detail.

-Co-hosted events are when two or more companies come together to host a shared event like product launches, networking events, or conferences.
+Co-hosted events are a type of event partnership marketing in which two or more companies come together to host a shared event like product launches, networking events, or conferences.
 Leveraging each others’ databases and teaming up on social media event promotion can double attendance and engagement without doubling costs.

 Pro tip: Add your social media handles to your Livestorm webinar landing pages to spread the word.
 You can customize your event landing pages and email campaigns to reflect yours and your partner’s branding.